-Following the weakness seen last week, stocks are likely to see further downside in early trading on Monday.
-The major index futures are currently pointing to a sharply lower open for the markets, with the Dow futures down by 143 points.
+Following the big swings seen last week, stocks may continue to experience volatility in early trading on Monday.
+The major index futures are currently indicating a mixed open for the markets, as the Nasdaq futures are up by 4 points but the Dow futures are down by 81 points.

-While buying interest has remained somewhat subdued, stocks have moved mostly higher in early trading on Friday.
-The major averages have all climbed into positive territory after ending the previous session firmly in the red.
+Stocks have moved sharply higher in early trading on Friday, extending the rebound seen over the course of the previous session.
+The major averages have all climbed firmly into positive territory after ending Thursday's trading roughly flat.

 Following the recovery seen over the course of the previous session, stocks seem likely to extend the upward move in early trading on Friday.
 The major index futures are currently pointing to a sharply higher open for the markets, with the Dow futures up by 180 points.

 With risk aversion subsiding, bulls may take control of Wall Street on Friday, as traders attempt to focus on the fact that corporate earnings remain fairly robust and economic data, though not inspiring, is far from sounding doom and gloom.
 Added to the fact, central banks across the globe are ready...

 After recovering from an early move to the downside, stocks showed a lack of direction throughout afternoon trading on Thursday.
 The major averages eventually ended the choppy trading day nearly flat after falling sharply in recent sessions.

 After moving sharply lower the open, stocks have staged a significant recovery attempt over the course of the trading day on Thursday.
 The major averages have bounced well off their worst levels of the day and briefly climbed into positive territory.

 With traders shrugging off a batch of largely upbeat U.S. economic data, stocks have moved mostly lower in early trading on Thursday.
 The losses on the day are extending the recent downtrend by the major averages.